Two-type branching processes with immigration, and the structured coalescents: Introduction

 This relation between the moments of $\mathbf{R}^{(\mathbf{z},\mathbf{r})}$ and the probability generating function of $\mathbf{N}^{(\mathbf{z},\mathbf{n})}$ is known as moment duality and constitutes a fundamental tool in population genetics.
-The most important example of this relation is the duality between the Wright-Fisher diffusion and the Kingman coalescent.
+The most important example of this relation is the duality between the Wright--Fisher diffusion and the Kingman coalescent.
 Moment duality formally links the evolution of a population with its ancestry.
-There are several other examples, for instance the celebrated ancestral selection graph \cite{KN,KNG} gives a notion of extended ancestry for the Wright-Fisher diffusion with selection via moment duality.
+There are several other examples, for instance the celebrated ancestral selection graph \cite{KN,KNG} gives a notion of extended ancestry for the Wright--Fisher diffusion with selection via moment duality.
 Additionally, duality has been used for the two-island model and the seedbank model in the presence of mutation in \cite{BBGW19}.
-In \cite{GPP}, the duality between the Gillespie-Wright-Fisher diffusion and a coalescing/pairwise-branching process was established and interpreted in terms of efficiency in \cite{GMP}.
+In \cite{GPP}, the duality between the Gillespie--Wright--Fisher diffusion and a coalescing/pairwise-branching process was established and interpreted in terms of efficiency in \cite{GMP}.

 The existence of a moment dual for the asymmetric two-island frequency process generalizes all the results in the previous paragraph.
 An interesting fact about this new duality result is that in the dual process the particles can produce offspring of both types.